tkmagesh/Cisco-Go-Feb-2024/readme.md

 - Implementation first & contract next is possible
     - It is possible to define contracts for types that you don't own
 - Interfaces can be composed (like structs)

+## Concurrency
+- WaitGroup
+    - semaphore based counter
+    - capable of blocking the current function until the counter becomes 0